 Expenses for children with unique abilities, such as sporting or artistic training, or those with special care needs, can also justify an adjustment.

-These categories ensure that support arrangements stay fair and practical, reflecting both the child’s wellbeing and each parent’s financial situation.
+These categories ensure that support arrangements stay fair and practical, reflecting both the child’s well-being and each parent’s financial situation.

 How to Apply for a Change of Assessment